ZawadiSumba66/restaurant-js/README.md

 - Clone the repo `https://github.com/ZawadiSumba66/restaurant-js.git`
 - cd into `restaurant-js`
 - Run `git pull origin restaurant`
+- On the terminal run:
+  - `` npm install`` to get a copy of the packages in your local environment
+  - ``npm run build`` to run webpack that will intergrate all changes made
-- On the terminal open up the live server, while in the `restaurant-js` directory:
+- Open the app in your local host server while on the `restaurant-js` directory

 ## Authors